cyrusimap/cyrus-imapd/docsrc/imap/installing.rst

 * LMTP transmits the email to Cyrus IMAP,
 * You can see the email stored on your filesystem.

 ..
-Note:: \*SMTP servers also often called an "MTA," for Mail Transport
+Note:: \*SMTP servers are also often called an "MTA," for Mail Transport
     Agent

 But first, create a mailbox to send the test email to.
 We'll call this